--Razing: A trading port can be razed with a boarding action; it is considered to be a 4 mast ship.
-If the boarding ship wins, the trading port is removed from the game, and the boarding ship receives all the resources available, up to that ship’s cargo limit.
-If the trading port wins, the opposing player takes that ship, but all crew on board are removed from the game.
-(Military ports cannot be razed)
+-Razing: A colony can be razed after a successful boarding action, it is considered to be a 4 mast ship.
+If the boarding ship wins, the colony is removed from the game, and the boarding ship receives all the resources available, up to that ship’s cargo limit.
+If the colony wins, the opposing player takes that ship, but all crew on board are removed from the game.

 -Raiding: A ship with the home-island raiding ability can dock at an enemy home island and take as many resources as she can carry, in addition to any gold.
 If able, she must leave on her next turn.

 -All game pieces require two hits to eliminate one mast or flag.

 -Ships cannot do damage by ramming.